cross-seed/cross-seed.org/docs/v6-migration.md

 :::

 :::tip
-It is now also possible to use `--no-exclude-recent-search` and `--no-exclude-older` as arguements in your CLI command if you wish to override them without changing your config file.
+It is now also possible to use `--no-exclude-recent-search` and `--no-exclude-older` as arguments in your CLI command if you wish to override them without changing your config file.

 ```shell
 cross-seed search --no-exclude-older